varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/29.png)

-- You will land in the "Project Home" of your new project.
-Select the hamburger icon in the top left and then select "Git" from the list of options.
+- You will land in the **Project Home** of your new project.
+Select the hamburger icon in the top left and then select **Git** from the list of options.

   ![](images/100/30.png)

-- Select "Create Repository".
+- Select **Create Repository**.

   ![](images/100/31.png)

-- Give your new repo a name, brief description and select "Import existing repository".
-In the textbox that appears paste this link https://github.com/varunyn/twitter-feed-sonarQube.git , then select "Create".
+- Give your new repo a name, brief description and select **Import existing repository**.
+In the textbox that appears paste this link https://github.com/varunyn/twitter-feed-sonarQube.git , then select **Create**.

   ![](images/100/32.png)